 Direct Debit – Non billable months

-If you’re on a 10 month direct debit then it is possible to opt for April/May as your non billable months instead of February/March 2021.
+If you’re on a 10 month direct debit then it is possible to opt for payments to be deferred for two months by moving these to February/March 2021.

-If you're currently on a 12 month direct debit plan then we can condense your payments over 10 months, So you don't have to pay anything in April and May.
+If you're currently on a 12 month direct debit plan then we can condense your payments over 10 months, so you don't have to pay anything for two months.

 For more information please visit: https://www.gov.uk/government/publications/council-tax-covid-19-hardship-fund-2020-to-2021-guidance